Finding Transformer Circuits with Edge Pruning: Method: Edge Pruning

 In \textit{structured pruning} \citep{wang-etal-2020-structured, xia-etal-2022-structured}, components such as layers and attention heads are removed to increase the inference efficiency of models.
 The removal of a component can be modeled by a binary mask, which is relaxed to a continuous parameter to be trainable with gradient-based optimization.
 While structured pruning produces subgraphs with fewer nodes, they are typically too coarse-grained to help with the mechanistic interpretability of a model's computations.

 We propose Edge Pruning, where we define masks not over nodes but over the \emph{edges} connecting them.
 Specifically, we freeze the original model weights and introduce new trainable parameters $\boldsymbol{z} \in [0, 1]^{|\mathcal{G}|}$, where $|\mathcal{G}|$ is the number of edges in the Transformer, and the parameter $z_{ji}$ is a relaxed binary mask for the edge $j \to i$.
-In other words, the pruning mask is an equivalent description of whether an edge is included ($z_{ji} = 1$) or removed ($z_{ji} = 0$) from the computational graph of a circuit.
-This formulation allows us to find subgraphs with greater granularity and precision compared to structured pruning, as the number of edges scales quadratically with the number of nodes in the computational graph of a model.
+In other words, the pruning mask indicates whether an edge is included ($z_{ji} = 1$) or removed ($z_{ji} = 0$) from the computational graph of a circuit.
+This formulation allows us to find subgraphs with greater granularity and precision compared to structured pruning, as the number of edges scales quadratically with the number of nodes in a model's computational graph.

-While structured pruning aims to discard pruned nodes as wasteful computation, the application to interpretability calls for more careful treatment of missing nodes and edges.
+While structured pruning discards pruned nodes by setting their activation to 0, the application to interpretability calls for more careful treatment of missing nodes and edges.
 Specifically, the activation of a removed edge $j \to i$ should be replaced by the interchange activation obtained from the corrupted version of the example (Section~\ref{sec:background}).
 To allow gradient-based optimization, we model the process as the masks continuously interpolating between the clean and corrupted activation.
 Specifically, we parameterize the $i$'th component as,

 where $\{\tilde y_j\}$ denote the corrupted activations corresponding to $\tilde{x}$.

 Our formulation has a key challenge.
 Each node sees a different combination of activations depending on incoming edges, and thus a different residual stream.
 Thus, we can no longer add the activations $y_i$ immediately to the residual stream, i.e. $h_{i+1} = h_i + y_i$, as shown in Figure~\ref{fig:compgraph-a}.
 Instead, we modify the Transformer architecture to retain a so-called \emph{disentangled} residual stream \citep{friedman2023learning}, in which the activations $y_i$ are concatenated to a list of all previous activations $(y_0, y_1, \dots, y_{i-1})$.
 Then, we dynamically aggregate these activations at the input of each node (Equation~\ref{eq:interchange} and Figure~\ref{fig:compgraph-b}).